James Hutton: Search for evidence

 In the summer of 1785 at Glen Tilt and other sites in the Cairngorm mountains in the Scottish Highlands, Hutton found granite penetrating metamorphic schists, in a way which indicated that the granite had been molten at the time.
 This was Hutton's first geological field trip and he was invited by the Duke of Atholl to his hunting lodge, Forest Lodge.
 The exposures at the Dail-an-eas Bridge demonstrated to him that granite formed from the cooling of molten rock rather than it precipitating out of water as others at the time believed, and therefore the granite must be younger than the schists.
-Hutton presented his theory of the earth on March 4 and April 7, 1785, at the Royal Society of Edinburgh.
+Hutton presented his theory of the earth on 4 March and 7 April 1785, at the Royal Society of Edinburgh.

 He went on to find a similar penetration of volcanic rock through sedimentary rock in Edinburgh, at Salisbury Crags, adjoining Arthur's Seat – this area of the Crags is now known as Hutton's Section.
 He found other examples in Galloway in 1786, and on the Isle of Arran in 1787.

 The existence of angular unconformities had been noted by Nicolas Steno and by French geologists including Horace-Bénédict de Saussure, who interpreted them in terms of Neptunism as "primary formations".
 Hutton wanted to examine such formations himself to see "particular marks" of the relationship between the rock layers.
 On the 1787 trip to the Isle of Arran he found his first example of Hutton's Unconformity to the north of Newton Point near Lochranza, but the limited view meant that the condition of the underlying strata was not clear enough for him, and he incorrectly thought that the strata were conformable at a depth below the exposed outcrop.